-It's one of the most frequent questions we get asked: how to build muscle as a woman.
-For many of us with the XX chromosome, building muscle mass can seem like an impossible task.
-For one, we often want to build muscle while also losing fat.
-Also, we want to lean out, not bulk up.
+It's one of the most frequent questions we get asked: how to build lean, fat burning, athletic looking muscle as a woman.
+For many of us with the XX chromosome, building lean muscle mass can seem like an impossible task.
+As women, we often want to build lean muscle while also losing excess body fat.
+Also, as women, we tend to want to lean out, not bulk up.

 Rest assured: it can be done, and it can be done easily.
 Keep reading.
-Here's the ultimate guide on how to build muscle as a women.
+Here's the ultimate guide on how to build lean muscle tone for women.

-- How Long Does it Take to See Growth
+- How Long Does it Take to See Lean Muscle Growth?

 - The Best Kinds of Resistance Training for Women